Chapter 7: Ideas and Content

 So on Monday, I ran to school and grabbed my copy!Love this book!
 (Brace yourself… I am going to repeat myself).
-This is the story of 4 people who go the the same park and interact with each other.
+This is the story of 4 people who go to the same park and interact with each other.
 However, their perspectives are very different.
 The park looks very different to the characters (and the readers) because of their perspectives.

 Technique #2: “Illustrations have positioning perspective: a central image may be pictured from the front, the back, the side, above, or below.”